 In June 2015, the Board of Directors authorized the repurchase of up to an aggregate of \$30.0 million of the Company's outstanding common stock and/or convertible notes (collectively, "securities").
 The Company intends to retire any repurchased securities.
-As of March 31, 2016, the Company repurchased and retired 2,863,561 shares of its common stock at an aggregate value of \$23.0 million and also repurchased and retired \$2.0 million principal amount of its 2020 Notes at a value of \$1.94 million.
-During the first quarter of 2016, the Company paid \$9.8 million for the repurchase of common stock as treasury stock, and retired an aggregate of \$14.2 million of treasury stock.
+As of June 30, 2016, the Company repurchased 3,140,894 and retired 3,042,846 shares of its common stock at an aggregate cost of \$25.2 million and also repurchased and retired \$2.0 million principal amount of its 2020 Notes at a cost of \$1.94 million and \$695,000 principal amount of its 2018 Notes at a cost of \$685,887.
+As of June 30, 2016, the Company had \$2.2 million remaining under its current securities repurchase authorization.

-In January 2016, the Company issued an aggregate of 449,120 shares of restricted stock at a value of approximately \$3.6 million to two executive officers, which vest, subject to certain company financial performance criteria and market conditions, over a one to three year period.
-In addition, an aggregate of 62,710 shares of restricted stock were issued to its five non-employee directors, which vest in January 2017, at an aggregate value of approximately \$0.5 million.
+In January 2016, the Company issued an aggregate of 449,120 shares of restricted stock at a value of approximately \$3.6 million to two executive officers, which vest, subject to certain company financial performance criteria and market conditions, over a three year period.
+In addition, an aggregate of 62,710 shares of restricted stock at an aggregate value of approximately \$0.5 million were issued to its five non-employee directors, which vest in January 2017.

-In March 2016, the Company issued an aggregate of 134,058 shares of restricted stock at a value of approximately \$0.9 million to an executive officer, which vest, subject to certain company financial performance criteria and market conditions, over a one to three year period.
+In March 2016, the Company issued an aggregate of 134,058 shares of restricted stock at a value of approximately \$0.9 million to an executive officer, which vest, subject to certain company financial performance criteria and market conditions, over a three year period.